(b. 1988, London, UK)

 2020/2021 - MA Photography at the University of Brighton

 2016 - Foundation Fine Art from City Lit

-2011 - Degree in Graphic Design from Camberwell College of Art (UAL)
+2011 - BA Graphic Design from Camberwell College of Art (UAL)

 2007 - Foundation in Graphic Design from London College of Communication

-My degree was in graphic design at Camberwell College of Art.
-While I was there I didn’t do a great amount of design work that I ended up being satisfied with but I did enjoy spending time taking photos and working in the darkroom.
+I have a degree in graphic design from Camberwell College of Art.
+While I was there I didn’t do a great amount of design work I was satisfied with but I did enjoy spending time taking photos and working in the darkroom.

 I made a few simple websites for people after graduating but I really didn’t like being in front of a computer all day; being a web designer/developer didn’t particularly appeal to me.
 A few years after that I worked on a some tv shoots as a camera assistant which was fantastic but also exhausting and sadly didn’t continue.
 Occasionally I have helped my father who restores art and sold apple juice at a farmers market over weekends for years.
 I did a second, much better fine art foundation at the City Lit in 2016 and got back my love for making things after a fairly rough patch in creative terms.